MicrosoftDocs/cpp-docs/docs/c-language/type-qualifiers.md

 ## `restrict`

-The **`restrict`** type qualifier, introduced in C99, can be applied to pointer declarations like this: `int* restrict pIndex;` It qualifies the pointer, not what it points at.
+The **`restrict`** type qualifier, introduced in C99, can be applied to pointer declarations.
+It qualifies the pointer, not what it points at.

 **`restrict`** is an optimization hint to the compiler that no other pointer in the current scope refers to the same memory location.
 That is, only the pointer or a value derived from it (such as pointer + 1) is used to access the object during the lifetime of the pointer.
 This helps the compiler produce more optimized code.
 C++ has an equivalent mechanism, [`__restrict`](../cpp/extension-restrict.md)